 During Nursery we also get to go on some exciting trips including City Farm and the Secret Garden on Hampstead Heath.
 Some of the topics we enjoy in the Nursery include finding out about Space and Animals.
 Children and staff like being in the Nursery because it’s a happy and friendly place with a welcoming, calm and purposeful atmosphere and there are lots of interesting and fun activities.

 - Keeping the garden tidy

-Reception are The Brookfield Investigators and we spend our days learning through exploration.
+Reception focus on learning through exploration.
 In our classrooms there are always opportunities to use our imaginations, be creative, construct, increase our number and shape understanding, and develop our knowledge of the world around us.
 We begin our journey as readers and writers in reception, using high quality texts.

 The children learn to be independent and responsible so that they can become creative, curious and confident learners.

 Our main topics are traditional tales, festivals and celebrations, space, animals, food and cooking and underwater creatures.
 We also do a unit on superheroes and pirates!
 During YR we also get to go on lots of exciting trips including the Grant Zoology Museum, Kentish Town Fire Station, Pizza Express (where we make our own pizzas!), Hampstead Heath, St Mary’s Brookfield and Sea Life London Aquarium.